What are Prescribed Particulars?

 Although Company Wizard uses the model articles by default, you can supply your own if you'd prefer.

-Prescribed Particulars are purely informative and are there to help shareholders understand what they are getting when they buy the shares.
-Think of it this way, you wouldn't buy shares without knowing what you're getting in return, just like you wouldn't buy a car without knowing the exact specs.
+Prescribed particulars are purely informative and help shareholders understand what they are getting when they buy the shares.
+Think of it this way, you wouldn't buy shares without knowing what you're getting in return, just like you wouldn't buy a car without knowing the make, model, and any additional features.

 - Voting rights attached to each share